Jianghao Liu

 - att&consciFrontoparietal asymmetries leading to conscious perceptionTrends in Cognitive Sciences, 2025

-- aphantasiaAbsence of shared representation in the visual cortex challenges unconscious imagery in aphantasiaCurrent Biology, in press, 2025
+- aphantasiaAbsence of shared representation in the visual cortex challenges unconscious imagery in aphantasiaCurrent Biology, 2025

-- aphantasiaAphantasia as a functional disconnectionTrends in Cognitive Sciences, in press, 2025
+- aphantasiaAphantasia as a functional disconnectionTrends in Cognitive Sciences, 2025